Incel: Promotion of violence

 Many incels glorify Elliot Rodger and consider him their "saint".

+Characteristic of incel discourse is the justification of violent acts in order to re-establish male supremacy over Western societies, which they believe to be ruled by women.
 Some discussions in incel communities endorse violence against sexually active women and more sexually successful men, harassment of women, and suicide.
 According to the Anti-Defamation League, they form the most violent community within the manosphere.
 In some incel communities, it is common for posts to glorify violence by self-identified incels such as Elliot Rodger (perpetrator of the 2014 Isla Vista killings) and Alek Minassian (perpetrator of the 2018 Toronto van attack), as well as by those they believe shared their ideology such as Marc Lépine (perpetrator of the 1989 École Polytechnique massacre), Seung-Hui Cho (perpetrator of the 2007 Virginia Tech shooting), and George Sodini (perpetrator of the 2009 Collier Township shooting).

 Rodger is the most frequently referenced, often being referred to as their "saint" with memes in which his face has been superimposed onto paintings of Christian icons.
 Some incels consider him to be the true progenitor of today's online incel communities.
 In 2020, the BBC described Rodger as "the founding father of the incel ideology".

 Some within these communities view violence as the only solution to what they see as societal oppression and abuse against them and speak frequently of incel "uprisings" and "revolts".
 Others take the more nihilistic view that nothing will change society, even violent acts, and focus their efforts on constructing a scientific justification for this nihilism.
 Some support the idea of violence as revenge on society, without the hope it will lead to societal change.

-Other researchers have questioned the degree of violence found in incel communities, with some suggesting that "extreme inceldom looks more like suicidality than violence toward others".
+Researchers William Costello and David Buss have questioned the degree of violence found in incel communities, suggesting that "extreme inceldom looks more like suicidality than violence toward others".
 Some violent posts may be motivated by status-seeking behavior by individuals on forums, rather than a desire to promote violence.
 A 2021 study found that the overwhelming majority of self-identified incels themselves do not think that incel groups promote violence.
 A 2022 study found that most self-identified incels surveyed (79%) rejected violence.